kreier/llama.cpp-jetson/README.md

 llama-cli -hf ggml-org/gemma-3-1b-it-GGUF --n-gpu-layers 99
 ```

-A copy of [TinyLlama](https://huggingface.co/TheBloke/TinyLlama-1.1B-Chat-v1.0-GGUF) is faster in startup, with `llama-cli -hf kreier/tiny` just 60 seconds.
+A copy of [TinyLlama](https://huggingface.co/TheBloke/TinyLlama-1.1B-Chat-v1.0-GGUF) has the same **6:30 min** startup pause at the `main: load model the model and apply lora adapter, if any` step.
+It can be started with `llama-cli -hf kreier/tiny`.